woutverfaillie/p3ops-demo-app/README.md

 ## How to run in development

 > These steps assume that you have a SQL Server instance running on your machine.
 If not, you can use the [SQL Server Docker image](https://hub.docker.com/_/microsoft-mssql-server) to run one.
-Make sure to set the environment variable `DOTNET_ConnectionStrings__SqlDatabase` to the connection string of the SQL Server instance.
+Make sure to set the correct connection string of the SQL Server instance in `src/Server/appsettings.Development.json`.

 1. Clone the repository
 2. Restore the packages: `dotnet restore src/Server/Server.csproj`